-These contracts aren't necessarily bad and they usually help you save some money but it's crucial you know all the terms before you sign up so that you don't get caught by surprise a year after purchasing your service, especially since most of these contracts include clauses that raise your price after a period of time.
+These contracts aren’t bad, though, and they usually help you save some money.
+But it’s crucial you know all the terms before you sign up so that you don’t get caught by surprise a year after purchasing your service, especially since most of these contracts included clauses that raise your price after some time.

 They also almost always include information about a buy-out you will need to pay before you can cancel your contract.
 These can be quite expensive, so make sure you’re fully on board with the plan you’re going to buy before signing on the dotted line.

 Lastly, but perhaps most importantly, we've got to look at the price of the plan.
 As mentioned, our focus is on getting value.
 You can go out and spend $150 per month on internet, but in most cases, you'd be just as happy with a plan that costs $50 or $60, which is a huge saving.